nisadshailesh149-jpg/websites/shizuku/introduction.md

 Each of the "Execute" means a new process creation, su internally uses sockets to interact with the su daemon, and a lot of time and performance are consumed in such process.
 (Some poorly designed app will even execute `su` **every time** for each command)

-The disadvantages of this type of method are:
+The disadvantages of this tyadb shell sh /storage/emulated/0/Android/data/moe.shizuku.privileged.api/start.sh pe of method are:

 1. **Extremely slow**
 2. Need to process the text to get the result